 Channel surfing the other night I came upon the C-SPAN video replay of the congressional testimony regarding the Healthcare.gov website.
-Thinking about all the testimony and the political partisan points I was amazed at the project planning comments, lack of understanding of the technological problems, and number of issues that were discussed. . . . → Read More: 5 Things to Learn from the HealthCare.gov Website Problems
+Thinking about all the testimony and the political partisan points I was amazed at the project planning comments, lack . . . → Read More: 5 Things to Learn from the HealthCare.gov Website Problems

 Recently I discussed DB2 SQL tips that have provided application performance for decades with my clients’ SQL developers.
 These DB2 SQL tips provide developers with performance guidelines that can help their application designs and SQL coding get the best performance the first time.